Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

 We have shown theoretically that the recently discovered superconductivity in Sn/Si(111) could realize the elusive case of spin-triplet pairing.
 In contrast to most scenarios on hexagonal lattices where chiral $d$-wave dominates, we show that the bandstructure of Sn/Si(111) leads to a competition between $d$-wave and spin-triplet pairings.
 We further argue that non-local Coulomb interactions are non-negligible in Sn/Si(111); including them suppresses the chiral $d$-wave state.
 For moderate hole-dopings we find $f$-wave pairing; most interestingly, hole dopings larger than 8.5\%, as achieved in recent experiments, stabilize the archetypal topologically non-trivial $p+ip$-wave state.
 Our weak-coupling analysis is backed up by intermediate-coupling FRG simulations which further substantiate our results.
 Given the simple chemical and electronic structure of Sn/Si(111) and other adatom lattices on semiconductor substrates, they might provide the cleanest platform for studying (topological) superconductivity emerging from a doped Mott insulator in the future.

 We acknowledge discussions with R.\ Claessen, J.\ Sch\"afer, F. Adler, M.\ Laubach, P.\ R.\ Brydon, T.\ L.\ Schmidt and J.\ Makler.
 This work is funded by the the Australian Research Council through Grants No.\ FT180100211 and DP200101118, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086-SFB 1170, the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – ct.qmat Project-ID 390858490-EXC 2147.
 The research leading to these results has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 897276.
 We gratefully acknowledge the HPC facility Spartan hosted at the University of Melbourne and the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (www.lrz.de).
+The Flatiron Institute is a division of the Simons Foundation.